awslabs/spindle/README.md

 Spindle is a simple and efficient expression and byte sequence generator to aid fuzz testing parsers and de-serializers.
 Spindle spins raw, untyped byte buffers into structured data.

 ## Overview
-Spindle's syntax, similar to [Extended Backus–Naur form](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form), lets users define the structure of generated data.
+Spindle's syntax lets users define the structure of generated data.
 This syntax compiles to `Grammar`, a state machine that can be arbitrarily traversed to produce structure-aware, matching expressions.

 Spindle works with fuzzers such as [cargo-fuzz](https://crates.io/crates/cargo-fuzz) or [AFL](https://crates.io/crates/afl) because it is an extension of [arbitrary](https://crates.io/crates/arbitrary); the traversal of the state machine is deterministically dependent on [`Unstructured`](https://docs.rs/arbitrary/latest/arbitrary/struct.Unstructured.html).

-Spindle is particularily useful for generating semi-correct and interesting inputs that attack edge cases of parsers and de-serializers, such as mixing familar tokens in incorrect places or sprinkling in Unicode characters.
+Spindle is particularly useful for generating semi-correct and interesting inputs that attack edge cases of parsers and de-serializers, such as mixing familiar tokens in incorrect places or sprinkling in Unicode characters.

 Spindle is developed and leveraged by AWS to fuzz test the parsers and de-serializers in their backend systems.